| || |

 Discover what electricity is, how it flows through circuits, and how important it is in our daily lives.
 Measure the brightness and energy consumption of various light bulbs to determine the best energy- conserving choices for the home.

-- Using a multimeter to measure the voltage flowing across a circuit
+- Use a multimeter to measure the voltage flowing across a circuit

-- Using a light meter to measure the light intensity produced by different lamps
+- Use a light meter to measure the light intensity produced by different lamps

-- Using measurements taken to compare a lamp's energy consumption and determine the more energy-efficient lamp
+- Use measurements taken to compare a lamp's energy consumption and determine the more energy-efficient lamp

-- Understanding the connection between a light bulb's efficiency and electricity consumption and the greater problem of global warming and resource depletion
+- Understand the connection between a light bulb's efficiency and electricity consumption and the greater problem of global warming and resource depletion

 Use the links below to introduce students to vocabulary and concepts discussed on your field trip.

 PowerPoint – words/definition